davs3275/sbs/med/collier.md

 ---
-2.16 There are several different ways by which a man's soul may do violence to itself ; first of all, when it becomes an abscess, and, as it were, an excrescence on the universe, as far as in it lies.
+2.16 There are several different ways by which a man's soul may do violence to itself; first of all, when it becomes an abscess, and, as it were, an excrescence on the universe, as far as in it lies.
 For to be vexed at anything that happens is a separation of ourselves